+The term “dietary supplement” is defined and regulated differently worldwide.
 In the US, the FDA defines dietary supplements as “a product intended to supplement the diet.”
-These products contain ingredients — vitamins, minerals, herbs, botanicals, protein isolates— among others.
-Dietary supplements can come in a variety of forms some of which include foods (like energy bars), drinks, powders, capsules, and tablets.
+These products contain ingredients — vitamins, minerals, herbs, botanicals, and protein isolates.
+Dietary supplements can come in various forms, including foods (like energy bars), drinks, powders, capsules, and tablets.

 Micronutrients: